Iberian lynx: Behaviour and ecology

 The Iberian lynx marks its territory with its urine, scratch marks on the barks of trees, and scat.
 The home ranges of adults are stable over many years.
 Camera trapping surveys in the eastern Sierra Morena Mountains between 1999 and 2008 revealed that six females had home ranges of 5.2–6.6 km2.
 Four males in the area had home ranges of 11.8–12.2 km2.

 Diet and hunting

 The Iberian lynx preys foremost on the European rabbit (Oryctolagus cuniculus) for the bulk of its diet, supplemented by red-legged partridge (Alectoris rufa), rodents and to a smaller degree also on wild ungulates.
 It sometimes preys on young fallow deer (Dama dama), European roe deer (Capreolus capreolus), European mouflon (Ovis aries musimon), and ducks.
-A male requires one rabbit per day, while a female raising kittens will eat three per day.
+A male requires one rabbit per day, while a female raising kittens eats three per day.

-The species has low adaptability — it continued to rely heavily on rabbits (75% of its food intake) despite the latter's repeated population crashes due to myxomatosis and rabbit haemorrhagic disease.
+The Iberian lynx has low adaptability and continued to rely heavily on rabbits, which account for 75% of its food intake, despite the latter's repeated population crashes due to myxomatosis and rabbit haemorrhagic disease.
+Fecal samples of Iberian lynx contained anaerobic bacteria of the genus Anaeroplasma that suggest gut microbiome helps it digest its rabbit prey and may also aid in the degradation of plant material from the rabbits' guts.
+Antibiotic resistant bacteria were also found within the digestive tract of wild Iberian lynx.

-It competes for prey with the Iberian wolf (Canis lupus signatus), red fox (Vulpes vulpes), the Egyptian mongoose (Herpestes ichneumon), and the European wildcat (Felis silvestris).
+The Iberian lynx competes for prey with the Iberian wolf (Canis lupus signatus), red fox (Vulpes vulpes), the Egyptian mongoose (Herpestes ichneumon), and the European wildcat (Felis silvestris).
 Also, it often kills other smaller carnivores such as the aforementioned red fox, Egyptian mongoose and common genet (Genetta genetta).
+Fossil leporid accumulations from the Late Pleistocene show that Iberian lynxes in Spain retreated to caves to rest and consume their meals.

 Reproduction

 The kittens become independent at 7 to 10 months old, but remain with the mother until around 20 months old.
 Survival of the young depends heavily on the availability of prey species.
-In the wild, both males and females reach sexual maturity at the age of one year, though in practice they rarely breed until a territory becomes vacant; one female was known not to breed until five years old when its mother died.
+In the wild, both males and females reach sexual maturity at the age of one year, though in practice they rarely breed until a territory becomes vacant; one female was known not to breed until five years old when her mother died.
 The maximum longevity in the wild is 13 years.

 Difficulty in finding mates has led to more inbreeding, which results in fewer kittens and a greater rate of non-traumatic death.
 Inbreeding leads to lower semen quality and greater rates of infertility in males, hindering efforts to increase the species' fitness.